Adroiti/docs-for-code-review-tools/tfsec/google-sql-no-public-access.md

-Pattern: Use of public access for SQL DB
+Pattern: Use of public access for Google SQL

 Issue: -